gpuweb/gpuweb/proposals/buffer-view.md

 This example is derived from the [WebGPU Samples Wireframe](https://github.com/webgpu/webgpu-samples/pull/568).

-Without buffer_view, variables in WGSL have a static type that cannot be reintrepted.
+Without buffer_view, variables in WGSL have a static type that cannot be reinterpreted.
+The value stored in a WGSL variable has a single static type that cannot be reinterpreted before a memory access occurs.
 Additionally, WGSL can only have a single runtime-sized portion of a storage buffer.
 So let's say there was a shader with the following (partial) interface:
 ```rust